praul/autoreply/README.md

 See Changelog here: https://github.com/praul/autoreply/wiki/Changelog

 **Use at own risk.
-I am not responsible if this script spams every sender in your inbox :)
 Try interactive first and cancel script if it somehow messes up.**

 I run this 24/7 on a vserver for multiple mail accounts without problems, but please note:
 This is a early version of this script.
 If you run into issues, please let me know.

 ## Features
 - Checks multiple imap accounts for mails that are both unread and unanswered